hangoutsbot/hangoutsbot/README.md

   * To set your pushbullet key, open a 1-on-1 HO with the bot and issue:
     `/bot pushbulletapi [<api key>|false, 0, -1]`
     to set your api key or clear it, respectively.
+* please also see the original documentation which is reproduced below (after the TODO section)

 Additional requirements:
 * https://pypi.python.org/pypi/jsonrpclib-pelix `pip3 install jsonrpclib-pelix`